krsalmi/ai_digits_backend/README.md

 - `GET /api/check_model_status/`: Checks the current status of the model.
 - `GET /api/training_progress/`: Gets the training progress.
 - `GET /api/model_accuracy/`: Retrieves the accuracy of the trained model.

-### Making Predictions
-To predict a digit, send a POST request to `/api/drawing/` with a base64 encoded image of the handwritten digit.

-### Training the Model
-The model can be trained by sending a POST request to `/api/retrain_model/`.
-Progress can be monitored via the `/api/training_progress/` endpoint.

 ## Components